status-im/QtModelsToolkit/README.md

 The library was originally created as part of the [Status Desktop](https://github.com/status-im/status-desktop) project, then split off into a separate repository.
+The earlier git history of the toolkit can be found in Status Desktop repository at that [point](https://github.com/status-im/status-desktop/tree/06ec58e2e47b88bf213f2fc6f6950b9ecfb216c9).

 Online documentation can be found here: https://status-im.github.io/QtModelsToolkit/

+> [!IMPORTANT]
+> This library works great with the [SFPM](https://github.com/oKcerG/SortFilterProxyModel)
+> library, but it's best to use a [patched version](https://github.com/status-im/SortFilterProxyModel)
+> that includes many fixes that ensure both libraries work together seamlessly.

 ## Features